Rational coordination with no communication or conventions: Purely rational principles in games

-When considering principles of \emph{collective} rationality, we will apply collective iterated reasoning.
-It may be debated whether such reasoning counts as purely rational, so a question arises: if P is a purely rational principle, is $\cir(\mathrm{P})$ always purely rational as well?
-For the lack of space we will not discuss this issue here.
-We note, however, the extensive literature relating common beliefs and knowledge with individual and collective rationality, see e.g. \cite{FudenbergTirole91}, \cite{Lewis69}, \cite{OR}, \cite{Syverson2002}.
+When considering principles of \emph{collective} rationality further, we will apply collective iterated reasoning of the type described above.
+It may be argued whether such reasoning counts as purely rational, so a question arises: if P is a purely rational principle, is $\cir(\mathrm{P})$ always purely rational as well?
+We will not discuss this issue here.
+We note, however, the extensive literature relating common beliefs and knowledge with individual and collective rationality, see e.g., \cite{FudenbergTirole91}, \cite{Lewis69}, \cite{OR}, \cite{Syverson2002}.
+See also the following remark on alternative approaches on common belief on a principle P.

+\begin{remark} It is important to note that when applying $(\star)$, we \emph{simultaneously} remove all the choices (of all players) that are not admissible by $\mathrm{P}$, and thus the result of the repeated elimination process is unique.
+However, if we instead eliminated choices of one player at a time, the result of the iterated elimination process could depend on the order in which the players are considered.
+As we will show in Remark~\ref{rem: eliminating weakly dominated choices}, certain iteration orders may lead to non-rational results.
+Hence one could argue that simultaneous elimination of choices is indeed the most rational way of reasoning when having common belief in a principle~$\mathrm{P}$. \end{remark}

+Related to collective rationality, consider a situation where player $A$ follows certain principles, say $P_1$ and $P_2$, but (s)he is not sure which principles the other players follow.
+It is now conceivable that $A$ has a strong reason to believe that all the other players follow $P_1$, but $A$ is not sure if these other players also follow $P_2$.
+This could be because $P_1$ seems rationally obvious while $P_2$ is only well justified but not followed by all rational players.
+Alternatively, $P_2$ could be a more complex principle and $A$ could be skeptical whether the other players are smart enough to follow it.
+Consider a scenario (for example a specific class of games) where all players reason in the same way so that they have common belief only in $P_1$ but they in fact all follow both $P_1$ and $P_2$ (but no other principles).
+The games that the players can now solve correspond to games solvable with the principle $\cir(P_1)\cap P_2$.